Skip to main content

 Loft Conversions Tip for Bromley Homeowners

-Bromley falls under London Borough of Bromley planning.
-Most loft conversions on residential properties proceed under permitted development rights and don't need a full planning application.
-Volume limits apply: 50 cubic metres for a detached or semi-detached property, 40 cubic metres for a terraced property.
-Front-facing dormers are not permitted development.
-We design within the volume limits and submit a Lawful Development Certificate (£103 fee, 6-8 weeks at Bromley) for written confirmation, which protects the property at sale time.
-Properties within the Bickley and Shortlands conservation areas have additional design requirements — dormers must be subordinate to the existing roofline, set back from the front and rear roof edges, and use materials matching the existing roof.
-Bromley Council has refused several oversized dormers in these areas, so we design to council guidelines from the outset.
-Party wall agreements apply to most loft conversions because the roof structure typically connects to the neighbouring property's wall or roof.
-The Party Wall Act 1996 requires notice to be served on adjoining owners at least two months before work starts.
-Surveyor fees are typically £750-£1,500 per neighbour.
-We serve notices early so they don't delay the construction schedule.
-Building Control sign-off is mandatory for all loft conversions and covers structural modification, fire safety (escape routes, fire-rated doors, smoke alarms), insulation (U-value 0.18 W/m²K for sloping roofs and walls), and ventilation.
-Bromley Building Control charges £400-£600 for a loft conversion inspection process.
-The completion certificate is delivered at handover.
+Volume limits under permitted development are 50 cubic metres for a detached or semi-detached property, and 40 cubic metres for a terraced property.
+Front-facing dormers fall outside permitted development.
+We design within these limits and apply for a Lawful Development Certificate (£129 fee, 6–8 weeks at London Borough of Bromley) for written confirmation from the council.
+This protects the property at sale time.
+Properties in the Bickley and Shortlands conservation areas have additional design requirements: dormers must be subordinate to the existing roofline, set back from the front and rear edges, and use materials matching the existing roof.
+Bromley Council has refused several oversized dormers in these areas, so we work to council guidelines from the design stage, not as an afterthought.

 Loft Conversions in Bromley: What's Included